 By combining such pieces of information with the company’s internal and external data, one can receive a comprehensive digital profile of each and every user visiting the website.

 Profiler is a goldmine of information that, when used properly, allows your ML-based anti-fraud system to make truly accurate predictions and your organisation to stay ahead of fraudsters.
-Look for vendors who have developed their own profilers instead of using third-party solutions.

-For instance, if someone is logging in from a MacBook Air but the graphics card installed isn’t compatible with this model of computer, it could indicate possible technical deviations.
+For instance, if someone is logging in from a MacBook Air but the graphics card installed isn’t compatible with this device model, it could indicate possible technical deviations.
 Such a situation requires closer investigation or even additional verification of the user’s identity.
 However, this scenario is possible only when the provider of the anti-fraud solution is familiar with all graphics card types that are compatible with MacBook Air or has models trained to distinguish standard configurations from non-standard ones.
 They should also have proper tools to verify what type of card is actually installed on the user’s device.

 If you are planning to deploy a Machine-Learning-based anti-fraud solution it is important to ask whether the vendor has a team of highly skilled ML specialists on board.

 As you can see, the role of such a team is crucial as it will have a significant impact on your anti-fraud strategy.
-By outsourcing the project to freelancers and other third parties, the vendor not only exposes your company to higher costs but also can’t assure constant access to the best ML experts with extensive experience in fraud detection.
+By outsourcing the project to other third parties, the vendor not only exposes your company to higher costs but also can’t assure constant access to the best ML experts with extensive experience in fraud detection.
 The problem lies also in data security issues, being transferred outside the company, and less control over the quality of service and the project itself.

-Generally speaking, the purpose of an anti-fraud solution is to spot and prevent fraud attempts.
 Once a threat is detected it can trigger various actions depending on the company’s approach and strategy.
 The list of possible reactions includes, among others: